shurrey/Blackboard-docsSite/learn/b2/examples/course-user-and-enrollment-data.md

 ---
 layout: post
 title: "Course, User, and Enrollment Data"
-purple-text-title: "Course, User, and Enrollment Data"
 categories: Learn b2
 id: learn-b2-examples-course-user-enrollment
 author: Kelley MacEwen
 ---

+# Course, User, and Enrollment Data

 This tutorial will show you how to retrieve and save user information using various methods throughout the user interface.